 The Advisory Council of the Center for Small Towns (CST) exists to support the CST staff and programs by serving as advocates, identifying resources, and participating in discussions designed to improve the organization’s structure, services and external relationships.
 Please take a moment and get to know our talented Advisory Council which provides insight, guidance, and support for our work.

-Bart D. Finzel is currently the Interim Vice Chancellor for Academic Affairs and Dean at the University of Minnesota, Morris (UMM).
+Bart D. Finzel is currently the Vice Chancellor for Academic Affairs and Dean at the University of Minnesota, Morris (UMM).
 Finzel is also a Morse-Alumni Distinguished Teaching Professor of Economics and Management.
-He received his Ph.D. and M.A. in Economics from Cornell University and was the long term coordinator of the economics and management program at UMM and former Director of its Honors Program, as well as former director of the Center of Small Towns.
+He received his Ph.D. and M.A. in Economics from Cornell University and was the long term coordinator of the economics, management program at UMM and former director of its Honors Program, as well as former director of the Center of Small Towns.
 He is a member of The Association for Evolutionary Economics, The International Association for the Economics of Participation, and the Industrial Relations Research Association, among other professional organizations.
 His research has been published in the Employee Responsibilities and Rights Journal, the Global Economy Journal, the Journal of Cooperatives, the Journal of Economic Issues, and by The Industrial Relations Research Association.

 Les Heen is President and General Manger of Pioneer Public Television in Appleton, Minnesota.
 Before joining Pioneer in 2007, Les served as Communications and Public Affairs Director for Minnesota Farmers Union in St. Paul.
 His experience in media and government relations also includes four years as director of the University of Minnesota Alumni Association’s Legislative Network, and six years as a Committee Administrator for the Minnesota State Senate.
 He began his broadcast career in journalism more than 20 years ago as a writer and reporter for KARE Television in the Twin Cities.
 Les lives near Maynard with his wife, Barbara, and two sons, Christopher and Erik.

-Dawn lives along the Minnesota River in beautiful Lac qui Parle County on the family farm with her husband Ed and three small children; Grace (8), Evan (6), and Elias (3).
+Dawn lives along the Minnesota River in beautiful Lac qui Parle County on the family farm with her husband Ed and three children; Grace, Evan, and Elias.
 They love to travel, hike, garden, cook, golf, play music and camp.

 4-H Program Director, Minnesota Extension Service

 Melissa Persing is the University of Minnesota Extension 4-H Program Director in Traverse County.
-She has worked in the youth and community development for 24 years in west central and southwest Minnesota.
-Melissa graduated from the University of Minnesota Morris with a BA Liberal Arts for the Human Services and an MA in Education with a concentration in Youth and Family Studies.
-She has enjoyed living in Wheaton with her husband and four children for the past 18 years.
+She has worked in youth and community development for 24 years in west central and southwest Minnesota.
+Melissa graduated from the University of Minnesota Morris with a BA in Liberal Arts for the Human Services and an MA in Education with a concentration in Youth and Family Studies.
+She enjoys living in Wheaton with her husband and four children.

 Associate Professor of Political Science and Center for Small Towns Director, University of Minnesota, Morris

 Roger Rose received his Ph.D. from the University of California, Davis.
 He is a 2007–2008 American Political Science Association Congressional Fellow, where he worked for former Rep. Jim Oberstar.
 Besides Congress, his primary research centers on student interest in public service and volunteering, volunteering in the public sector, congressional involvement in human rights, and Supreme Court decision making.
 He has published in the American Review of Public Administration, Presidential Studies Quarterly, and the Journal of Social Psychology.
 Roger teaches courses in American politics, state and local politics, research methods, environmental policy and international human rights Roger became the director of the Center for Small Towns in 2015.

-Holly Witt graduated from the University of Minnesota, Morris in the 80's with a BA Degree in Liberal Arts for the Human Services and a minor in Communications.
+Holly Witt graduated from the University of Minnesota, Morris in the 1980’s with a BA Degree in Liberal Arts for the Human Services and a minor in Communications.
 Since her graduation from UMM, she has served in a number of nonprofit organizations most notably as Executive Director of the Morris Area Chamber of Commerce for 6 years.
 She also has experience in the business arena as a mortgage lender and as a real estate agent.
-Holly is currently a Nonprofit Resource Specialist with Bremer Bank serving the Alexandria, Fergus Falls, Breckenridge and Morris areas.
-She is currently chair of the Morris Community Development Committee, VP of Finance for the Central MN Area Team with Aglow International, and is VP of the Common Cup Board of Directors.
+Holly is the Assistant Manager of Member Services at Lakes Country Service Cooperative, focusing on nonprofit, city and county members.
+She is a graduate of the Blandin Community Leadership Program and a member of the Morris Library Foundation Advisory Committee.